»RealTime Suite« Application Examples

 In this manner, one of the leading german automobile manufacturers utilizes the "hard" real-time capabilities by Kithara to weld vehicle doors of mid-range cars.

-Joinery machines require guaranteed reaction times for computer-assisted measuring and processing of timber.
+Wood-processing machines require guaranteed reaction times for computer-assisted measuring and processing of timber.
 The necessary precision for 80+ simultaneously controlled axles is achieved with extremely short cycle times provided by the Kithara EtherCAT Master.

 Furthermore, the preemptive priority-based real-time multitasking system enables numerous actors and sensors within these machines to be allocated with up to 255 different priority levels.

 This way, the world market leader for computer-based timber processing relies on the functional variety and real-time performance of the »RealTime Suite« for their development of innovative and efficient cutting and trimming machines.

 Testing and verification are fundamental parts in the development of vehicles and machines in general.
 With the Kithara real-time mechanisms and wide interface accessibility, a PC can be used as a flexible high-performance testing platform in order to control test facilities and to achieve accurate measuring results.

 In automotive development, materials, components as well as integrated electronics and software need to be thoroughly tested before being introduced to the market.
 Kithara represents a flexible and efficient real-time control solution for these test systems.

 In addition to the application in automotive test systems, the »RealTime Suite« is also used in testing facilities for offshore wind turbine gears by one of germany's leading companies for drive technology.

 The »RealTime Suite« is applied even in testing technologies for aeronautical engineering.
 With even stricter requirements, this field benefits especially from the high-performance PC-based real-time capabilities of the Kithara function library.